Last Updated: September 5, 2023

 Following the successful soft launch period, three gaming operators launched in the state:

-Still in its very early stages, regulated online gambling in CT is off to a strong start, and all operators have expressed optimism for the future.
+While still in its early stages, regulated online gambling in CT is off to a strong start, and all operators have expressed optimism for the future.

 |Online Casino||Sports Betting|